 What are the key defences to patent infringement?

-The main factor in defending patent infringement is the evidence, especially expert reports that validated the unauthorized use of the patent and samples of the infighting product.
+The main factor in defending patent infringement is evidence, especially expert reports that validate the unauthorized use of the patent, and samples of the infringing product.

 What are the key grounds of patent invalidity?

 Patents need to be novel, inventive, and capable of industrial application.
 If the lack of one of these requirements is proved, the absolute nullity of the patent registration may be requested and conceded.
 Furthermore, invalidity may be requested if the object of the patent does not constitute an invention; if the patent had been granted for an invention that is not patentable; if the patent does not sufficiently explain the invention; if the claims included in the patent were not entirely supported by the description; and if the patent granted contained an extensive disclosure than the initial application, and this implies a protection extension.

 How is prior art considered in the context of an invalidity action?

 Once the analysis of the claims, the description and the drawings has been carried out, and the subject of the invention has been understood, the examiner must determine the state of the art.
 To determine whether an invention is novel, having already determined the state of the art, the following steps must be taken: an element-by-element comparison between what is in the state of the art and the proposed solution, which must be carried out first by comparing the independent claim with the entire content of each publication or other disclosure, taken in isolation; a comparison if whether the claimed invention is identical to what is disclosed in the state of the art; if the matter by itself contains all the characteristics of the claim analyzed, it is not considered new; a consideration within the state of the art, the content of a patent application pending before the national office whose filing or priority date is prior to the filing or priority date of the application being studied, always before said content is included in the request of the previous date when it was published; and, If the invention is included in the state of the art, it will not be patentable.